06 May BFA Thesis Awards & Process

 We join Hind and Yeon in celebrating the Class of 2019!
 Onward!

-NOTE: Photos are all taken by freelance photographer Sadie Packer.
+NOTE: Featured photos from the exhibition are taken by freelance photographer Sadie Packer.